-What do you mean by show/exclude coupons based on product attributes?
+What does show/exclude coupons based on product attributes mean?

 Let’s make it simple with an example.

 Consider you are selling fifty T-shirts in total on your store.
 Different colors, sizes, collar-type (attributes).